xiaofeng-codes/UDPF-DDI/README.md

-# A Unified Differential Denoising Learning Framework with a Pre-trained Model and Fuzzy Graph Networks for Drug-Drug Interaction Prediction (UDPF-DDI)
+# <div align="center">A Unified Differential Denoising Learning Framework with a Pre-trained Model and Fuzzy Graph Networks for Drug-Drug Interaction Prediction (UDPF-DDI)</dib>

 ### Abstract